Holiday houses in Mid Devon

 Country House on a Farm

 Converted barn in 100 acres of land.
 A home from home crammed with books, games and toys.
 Easily accommodates at least 10 people comfortably.
 The garden, pond, woods and parking areas are all exclusively yours for the stay.
 We live up the lane from the barn.
 So you have privacy.
-We have chickens, ducks, Sheep and pigs on the farm Just five minutes drive from J28 of the M5.
+We have chickens, ducks, Sheep and pigs on the farm.
+5 mins drive from J28 of the M5.
 20mins from Exeter centre.
 Not near any good beaches so don't choose us for a beach holiday.
-There is no spa.
+There is no spa or hot tub.

 Top Guest favourite